 Step 1: Business Registration

-Your business must be legally registered as a sole proprietorship, partnership, or company.
+Register your business as a sole proprietorship, partnership, or company.
 This forms the foundation for all trade-related registrations.

 Step 2: NTN and STRN Registration

-An active National Tax Number (NTN) is mandatory.
-Sales Tax Registration (STRN) may also be required depending on your business nature.
+Obtain an active National Tax Number (NTN).
+Sales Tax Registration (STRN) may also be required depending on the nature of your business.

 Step 3: FBR Import/Export Registration

-Businesses must register on the FBR system to activate import and export permissions.
-This allows customs processing and tax reporting.
+Register on the FBR system to activate import and export permissions.
+This allows customs processing and proper tax reporting.

 Step 4: Bank Registration

-Your business account is linked with authorized banks to process foreign payments and export proceeds.
+Link your business account with authorized banks to process foreign payments and receive export proceeds.

 Step 5: TDAP Registration

-Registration with TDAP supports exporters by enabling access to trade certifications, exhibitions, and international market facilitation.
+Register with TDAP to access trade certifications, exhibitions, and international market facilitation.

 Once completed, your business is legally authorized to operate as an importer or exporter under Pakistani law.